The Ultimate Guide To 7 Best Archery Equipment For Kids

 An archery quiver is an item that holds arrows in a convenient and easy-to-reach spot.
 It’s especially important during competitions, tournaments, and hunting.
 The most common ways to wear a quiver from the archery store are on the archer’s back, hip, or bow.

-Some archers prefer to keep their quiver on the ground, depending on how they like to shoot.
-It’s a great option for bow hunters who like to lay low.
-We recommend letting your young archer experiment with different styles before making a purchase.
+Some archers, depending on how they shoot, prefer to keep their quiver on the ground.
+This is a great option for bow hunters who like to lay low.
+We recommend letting your young archer experiment with different styles before purchasing.

 6. Arm Guard

-An arm guard, also known as a bracer, is used for both safety and comfort in archery.
-It keeps the fabric from clothing sleeves away from the bowstring and to protect the arm from getting hit with the string.
-Recurve archers must-have arm guards since the bowstring often bounces back and hits the forearm after shooting.
+An arm guard, also known as a bracer, is used for safety and comfort in archery.
+It keeps the fabric from clothing sleeves away from the bowstring and protects the arm from getting hit with the string.
+Recurve archers must have arm guards since the bowstring often bounces back and hits the forearm after the shooting.

-Most arm guards are made of leather material since it’s durable enough to withstand many bowstring hits.
-Be sure that your child has one with high-quality material so they can stay safe.
+Most arm guards are made of leather since they are durable enough to withstand many bowstring hits.
+Ensure your child has one with high-quality material so they can stay safe.

 7. Archery Target